Traces in symmetric monoidal categories: Traces and fixed points

 The morphism \begin{tikzcenter} \draw (0,0) to[out=90,in=90,looseness=3] node[ed,very near start] {$M$} node[ed,very near end] {$M$} (1,0); \end{tikzcenter} (from the unit object to $M\ten M$) is called a ``coevaluation'' or ``unit.''
 If $M$ is of the form $Z(X)$ for some $X\in \bC$, then the coevaluation is supposed to pick out a formal sum such as $\sum_{x\in X} x\ten x$.
 (To be precise, the second string labeled $M$ is actually its ``dual'' \(\rdual{M}\), and so the sum is actually $\sum_{x\in X} x\ten \rdual{x}$.)
 Similarly, the morphism \begin{tikzcenter} \draw (0,0) to[out=-90,in=-90,looseness=3] node[ed,swap,very near start] {$M$} node[ed,swap,very near end] {$M$} (1,0); \end{tikzcenter} is called an ``evaluation'' or ``counit.''
 For $M=Z(X)$, the evaluation is supposed to be supported on pairs of the form $x\ten x$ (or, more precisely, $\rdual{x}\ten x$), and to give zero when applied to a pair $x\ten x'$ for $x\neq x'$.
 If this is the case, then the composite \begin{tikzcenter} \node[draw,rectangle] (f) at (0,0) {$f$}; \draw (f) -- node [ed,near end] {$A$} +(-0.4,1.3); \draw (f) -- ++(0,-0.6) coordinate (delta) -- node [ed,near end,swap] {$X$} +(-0.4,-1.1); \draw (delta) to[out=-70,in=70,looseness=10] node [ed,swap] {$X$} (f); \fill[white] (-1,0.5) rectangle (2,0.7); \fill[white] (-1,-0.9) rectangle (2,-1.1); \end{tikzcenter} will act as follows:

 Thus, as desired, it picks out the sum of all the fixed points of $f$.

-Traces constructed in this way from evaluation and coevaluation maps we call \emph{canonical} traces.
+Traces constructed in this way from evaluation and coevaluation maps are called \emph{canonical} traces.
 In~\cite{jsv:traced-moncat}, Joyal and Street showed that any traced monoidal category \bD\ can be embedded in a larger one $\mathrm{Int}(\bD)$, in such a way that the given traces in \bD\ are identified with canonical traces in $\mathrm{Int}(\bD)$.
 Therefore, for the purposes of finding fixed-point invariants, there is no loss in restricting our attention to canonical traces.

 However, the choice of a particular \bD\ does restrict the maps for which we can calculate our fixed-point invariant, since the resulting objects in \bD\ must admit evaluations and coevaluations.
 This property is called being \emph{dualizable}.
 For instance, in the free abelian group on $X$, the sum $\sum_{x\in X} x\ten x$ is only defined when $X$ is finite.
 A given functor $\bC\to\bD$ thus induces a notion of ``finiteness'' on objects of \bC.
 We will see in \S\ref{sec:examples} that different choices of \bD\ can drastically affect the notion of finiteness, as well as the utility and computability of traces.
 However, in most applications the choice of \bD\ is straightforward, and the resulting finiteness restriction not onerous.